 Compiled By Nyasha Nyikadzino and Florence Madzikatire

 This article is premised on the South African space and how the author, Alan Paton is answering to this set up.
+This is literature review : the concept of spaces- a study of Paton’s cry the beloved country.
 Firstly the term space is going to be defined followed by a brief history of the country south Africa and what is going on during this period.
 Thirdly, it is going to map out the writer’s response to all the issues in as far as space is concerned.
 At the end of this article, the reader has to be aware of where the writer stands.

 Cry, The Beloved Country takes place during the historical period of growing racial tension and strife that led to the political policy of apartheid in South Africa, a policy in which the ruling whites enforced a system of strict racial segregation.
 In the time when the book is set, this policy has not yet been officially enacted, but the novel shows how economic inequality along racial lines sows the seeds of resentment, mistrust, and fear that leads to an idea like apartheid coming to seem like the only possible corrective (even though in reality it only continues the cycle of violence, crime, incarceration, and death.

-In addition, land is also exhibited as residential space.
+In addition, in the novel, Cry the beloved country, land is also exhibited as residential space.
 Claremont is described as ‘ the garbage place off the proud city’.
 It is where all sorts of unsightly things take place.
 There are high rates of unemployment and crime.
 This space is owned by black people who have nothing else to do but resort to these compensatory behaviors.
 Ownership of houses by black people is blurred as the system is biased to delay and deny them property rights leaving those rejected by the system to be denizens of shanty towns

 Another space being explored in the text is the social space.
 Paton uses the protagonist reverend Stephen Khumalo to exhibit the social arena of South Africa.
 The attitude of the whites towards the black and colored people in the text is a cause for concern.
 The buses as well as the court are segregated according to skin pigmentation.
 The writer here questions the concept of justice whereby the court, a symbol of fairness sit members separately thus the idea of equality before the law is put to test.
 In this case, the author is seemingly advocating for impartiality.